How Can OFW Help Even if I Have Full Custody of My Child?

 Many co-parents use technology like OFW to assist in managing schedules, communication, and much more between homes.
 Similarly, parents with full custody can also benefit from using these same tools.
 For parents with full custody, OFW can help keep information organized, secure, and well-documented, as well as help to keep extended family members in the loop.

-One Secure App for Your Family Vital Details
+One Secure Platform for Your Family Vital Details

 OurFamilyWizard creates a central hub for your most important family information.
-From schedules to expenses, OFW's web and mobile apps include features that let you document all sorts of data within a highly secure space.
+From schedules to expenses, OurFamilyWizard has features that let you document all sorts of data within a highly secure space.
 Tools like these are excellent not only for families who need to share information, but they can also be a massive support to parents with full custody.

 Having full custody means that a parent must take on everything related to raising their child, which also means that there will be a large amount of information to manage on one's own.
 Instead of trying to manage calendars, expenses, medical data, and so much more with different tools, OFW offers a solution for overseeing all of these details.